HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="country-by-geoid.png",
-  caption="Most accessibile countries by GeoID.", description="Using the GeoID, the country with the highest average for accessibility is the USA with a value of 84.3%.
+  caption="Most accessibile countries by GeoID.", description="A bar cart with the GeoID, the country with the highest average for accessibility is the USA with a value of 84.3%.
 There is a drop of less a perscent as we move to Canada, UK, Australia, Germany, Netherlands, France, Mexico, Italy, Spain, Argentina, Indonesia, India, Poland, Brazil, Japan, Turkey, Vietnam, China and finally the Republic of Korea with 77.7%.
 These were for countries that hosted more than 100000 domains." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=421126157&format=interactive", sheets_gid="260430925", sql_file="lighthouse_score_by_country.sql"